Early Adopters: First 20 receive 20% off with 1 year technical support.

 Full State Transfer

-Every call must include the raw content of all Protobuf files currently in use.
+Every call must include the raw file content of all Protocol Buffer schemas currently in use.

 Implicit Deprecation

-Omitted schemas are automatically deleted along with all associated data.
+Omitted schemas are automatically flagged for deletion along with associated data.

 Immutability Guardrails